-8.1 Personal Tutor
+8.1 Personal Tutor/Student Academic Tutor (SAT)

-On entry to the University all students will be assigned a named personal tutor responsible for offering personal and general academic support and guidance that is clearly distinct from subject-specific tutoring.
+On entry to the University all students will be assigned a named personal tutor or SAT (for doctoral dtudents) responsible for offering personal and general academic support and guidance that is clearly distinct from subject-specific tutoring.
 Student should formally meet their personal tutor once in the induction week and then at least at the start of each term.
 The student must be able to arrange meetings at other times also as required.
 The students could also seek advice through other informal channels for example email correspondence etc. The Personal Tutor is responsible for